The IBS-Free FODMAP Practice Kit for RDNs

 "Thank you Patsy, for continuing to provide us with up-to-date excellent information for our patients.
 This diet is a godsend and the toolkit makes my work so much easier as I educate on low FODMAP.
 I’m learning a lot also!" --Madeleine Said, RDN, CDE

-This new release of the IBS-Free FODMAP Practice Kit for RDNs has been updated to match the content in Patsy’s latest book, The IBS Elimination Diet and Cookbook (formerly IBS—Free at Last!).
+This edition of the IBS-Free FODMAP Practice Kit for RDNs matches the content in Patsy’s latest book, The IBS Elimination Diet and Cookbook (formerly IBS—Free at Last!).
 About Patsy Catsos, MS, RDN, LD

 Your purchase includes: